roopeti/cloudcomputing/Intro to AWS IAM vs Configure Azure Role Based Access Control.md

 - Created IAM groups and attached permissions.
 - Created IAM users, assigned them to groups.
 - Logged in as the new users to test and confirm the access based on policies.
-- Learned how different users had different access levels based on the group policies I set
+- Learned how different users had different access levels based on the group policies I set.

 ### Core services used